Gorilla Tag Custom Maps: How to Install and Play

 • modding your Gorilla Tag game to accept custom maps

 Gorilla Tag Custom maps can be used in all online game modes.
-You cannot create a private server and play custom maps using the method below.
+Using the method below, you cannot create a private server and play custom maps.

 Requirements